 Navigating Creative Challenges: Lessons Learned

 It’s usually clear from day one when a collaboration won’t work out.
+In these instances, the client is the one to pull the plug on the whole thing.

 Navigating Budget Discussions